 Sign Up With an Affiliate Network

-Affiliate networks are my favourite thing for new bloggers, because you can start monetizing your content from day 1, even when your traffic is in the double digits.
+Affiliate networks are my favorite thing for new bloggers, because you can start monetizing your content from day 1, even when your traffic is in the double digits.

 Even if you don’t have products to promote yet (very likely), you can start browsing through the different affiliate programs offered through the networks and get a feel for the types of things you’d like to promote in the future.
 Both networks offer a TON of merchants and businesses, there’s truly something for every niche.